CartoDB/carto-vl/docs/guides/03-style-with-expressions.md

         frameBorder="0">
     </iframe>
 </div>
-> You can explore the final step [here](/developers/carto-vl/examples/maps/guides/style-with-expressions/step-3.html)
+You can explore this map [here](/developers/carto-vl/examples/maps/guides/style-with-expressions/step-3.html)

 ### The String and JavaScript Visualization APIs